KQM-git/TCL/docs/evidence/equipment/artifacts.md

 [YouTube](https://www.youtube.com/watch?v=V9HhHNffa7c) - Example of Keqing at high ping (thanks to ProfHugo#6478)

 **Significance:**
-If a character can cast their elemental Skill and then Burst in about less than 7 frame, they can spend the Energy before being drained, bypassing the large cost of using Shimenawa set.
+If a character can cast their Elemental Skill and then Burst in about less than 7 frame, they can spend the Energy before being drained, bypassing the large cost of using Shimenawa set.
 Childe walking E (thanks to Amadurim#8925) is currently the only Skill found to be fast enough for this tech to work, so this remains largely impractical in gameplay, but maybe future character can benefit more from Shimenawa with this finding.
 Also, with high ping (400-600ms) it is possible to extend the Energy drain delay long enough so other character can Burst before the drain.

 ## Thundering Fury